isomerpages/mlaw-acd/pages/ACD-Overview.md

 (b)	selling or redeeming any “asset-backed token”.

 **Examples** <br>
 Regulated dealers include, but are not limited to, jewellers, bullion traders, jewellery wholesalers, jewellery retailers and second-hand goods dealers.
+The regime also applies to regulated dealers who are based overseas but carry on a business of regulated dealing in Singapore.<br>
-Intermediaries for regulated dealing who are covered under the regime include, but are not limited to, auction houses and trading platforms.
+Intermediaries for regulated dealing who are covered under the regime include, but are not limited to, auction houses and trading platforms.<br>
-Pawnbrokers are **not** regulated dealers as they are already subject to AML/CFT measures under the Pawnbrokers Act.
+Pawnbrokers are **not** regulated dealers as they are already subject to AML/CFT measures under the Pawnbrokers Act.<br>
+Importantly, the regime does not intend to cover individuals who make one-off purchases and subsequently decide to sell their items to a second-hand goods dealer.
 <br>

 **What does the new regime cover?** <br>